-One of the most annoying fees that credit card holders like us always have to pay is the annual fee.
+Without a doubt, one of the most annoying fees that credit cardholders have to pay is the annual fee.
 Majority of cardholders are familiar with this fee and majority of us likely pay this grudgingly year after year after year.

-In the case of my Bank of the Philippine Islands (BPI) credit card, I am charged P2,050.00 per year.
+In the case of my BPI (Bank of the Philippine Islands) credit card, I am charged P2,050.00 per year.
 For my Citibank credit card, it’s P2,500.00 per year.
 That’s a lot of cash I could have spent on some other things!

-Why are we charged this fee in the first place?
-Simply speaking, it is billed to us because “we’re using the credit card”.
+Why are we charged an annual fee in the first place?
+Simply put, it is billed to us just because “we’re using the credit card”.
 It’s sort of a “membership fee” that we have to pay to be able to use the card and to continue enjoying the perks and benefits associated with it.

 Indeed, paying the annual fee sucks, but fortunately there are ways to end this annual burden.
 We identify below three (3) valid ways to waive or totally eliminate the annual membership fee that you have to pay to the credit card company.

 I can guarantee that I’ve tried the following methods below and, with that, I never got to pay any annual fee with my BPI credit card since I first got it back a long time ago, in 2007!
-That’s more than P20,000 of total fees that I got to save entirely.
+That’s more than P20,000 worth of annual fees that I never had to pay.

 It’s a hit-and-miss, though, for Citibank and BDO, because sometimes they waive my annual fees but other times, they don’t.
 In 2020, I tried Method #1 below and called Citibank but they told me that they won’t waive the annual fee but, interestingly, gave me a guarantee that my Shell Citi credit card fee in 2021 will be automatically waived.
 They did!

 But in 2022, Citi again charged me the annual fee.
 I tried Method #1 again but they did not budge so I resorted to Method #2 and, alas, it worked!
 More details of this story below.